unmeshvrije/ecai2020/README.md

-This repository contains four folders:
+This repository contains four folders and the pdf of the extended version of the paper:

 1. rules : This folder contains datalog programs used.